ben-monico/ben-monico/README.md

 I'm a Games & Multimedia graduate with background experience as a 3D Character Artist.

-I'm currently enrolled in a programming course at 42 Lisboa to further develop my programmign skills, programming in C and C++.
+I'm currently enrolled in a programming course at 42 Lisboa to further develop my programming skills, programming in C and C++.

 I will always have a soft spot for game dev, but I'm also very interested in AI & Machine Learning.